-This site is dedicated to the Sexual Orientation and Gender Identity (SOGI) Law Project, i.e. legal issues pertaining to sexual orientation and/or gender identity.
+This site is dedicated to the Sexual Orientation, Gender Identity and Expression, and Sex Characteristics (SOGIESC) Law Project, i.e. legal issues affecting sxual minorities, in particular LGBTI individuals.
 This field includes fields such as criminal law, human rights law, anti-discrimination law, and family law.

 We have a homepage.

 We can be followed and liked on Facebook.

 The University offers currently a course "Genre, droit et justice" (Eléonore Lépinard, Lucile Quéré et Marta Roca Escoda) and a course "Loi fédérale sur l'égalité" (Christine Sattiva Spring) in French.

 Within the University of Lausanne the project cooperates with the Plateforme en études genre (PlaGE) and in particular its Interdisciplinary Research Group on Sexual Orientation and Gender Identity (SOGI Research Group).

 The latter participates in a project among all Swiss universities: GenderCampus.ch (Network Gender Studies CH).

 The Chair of Public International Law publishes regularly in this field and represents Switzerland and Liechtenstein in the European Commission of Experts on Sexual Orientation Law (ECSOL).

 If you are interested in news regarding legal developments in sexual orientation and gender identity (SOGI) law in Switzerland follow us on Facebook!